tijlp/Quadsphere_addon/readme.md

 Then all you need is a cast modifier set to factor 1

-I usually do this with hardOps/spherecast but it's an extra step, and this shape should really be inside Blender by default.
+I usually do this with hardOps/spherecast but it's an extra step, and this shape should really be inside Blender by default!
-Extra objects addon adds a "round cube" but it's not the same thing...
+The extra objects addon adds a "round cube" but it doesn't do the same...

 <3

-v.0.1.0:
+v0.1.0:
-currently the only (redo)options are to change the size and apply the modifiers.
+Currently the only (redo)options are to change the size and apply the modifiers.

 ## Download the addon: